-Process B is a prompt and equitable resolution process, which is applicable when the Title IX Coordinator determines that Process A does not, or offenses subject to Process A have been dismissed.24 If the Title IX Coordinator determines that Process A applies, then Process A must be applied and not Process B. Process B applies to all allegations of sexual misconduct that do not constitute Title IX sexual harassment including sex/gender-based discrimination or harassment that does not qualify as Title IX sexual harassment, involving students, employees, or third parties and other related misconduct prohibited by this Policy.
-Process B also applies to all allegations of retaliation covered by this Policy.
+Process B is a prompt and equitable resolution process, which is applicable when the Title IX Coordinator determines that Process A does not, or offenses subject to Process A have been dismissed.
+If the Title IX Coordinator determines that Process A applies, then Process A must be applied and not Process B. Process B applies to all allegations of sexual misconduct that do a.
+Intake Meeting with Complainant